Arborist Memorial

 Share This Article

 Can you plant a tree where one was removed?
 When a tree has been chopped down for a variety of reasons, this is a question that often arises following the activity.
-There may have been an illness, it could have been injured, or it could have simply been removed for building reasons.
+There may have been an illness, it could have been injured, or it could have been removed for building reasons.
 However, what comes after that?
 At the location where a tree previously stood big and proud, is replanting removed plants possible to bring the tree back to life?

 Understanding the Replanting Removed Plants

-In a nutshell, the answer is yes; it is possible to plant a tree in the vicinity of one that has been cut down.
 Replanting removed plants is a viable option.
 Indeed, doing so may have a multitude of positive effects, not just on the environment but also on the environment around you.
 Continue reading to learn more about the reasons why replacing trees is not only feasible but also strongly advised.

-Why Should Trees Be Replanted Where one was Removed?
+Why Should Trees Be Replanted Where One Was Removed?

-Can you Plant a Tree Where One was Removed
+Can you Plant a Tree Where One was Removed?

 The natural carbon sinks that trees are are responsible for removing carbon dioxide from the atmosphere while simultaneously releasing oxygen.
-Our ability to fight climate change and offset carbon emissions may be achieved via the replanting removed plants.
+Our ability to fight climate change and offset carbon emissions may be achieved via the replanting of removed plants.

 Enhancing Air Quality